LogtalkDotOrg/logtalk3/adapters/NOTES.md

 For details on how to integrate Logtalk with specific Prolog compilers, see the files in the `integration` directory of the Logtalk distribution.

-The adapter files may include hacked definitions for official and de-facto Prolog standard built-in predicates.
-These definitions aim only to fulfill the requirements of the Logtalk compiler and runtime and are not intended as a full replacement for missing functionality.
+The adapter files may include hacks for missing official and de-facto Prolog standard built-in predicates.
+These hacks aim only to fulfill the minimal requirements of the Logtalk compiler and runtime and are not intended as a full replacement for missing functionality.

 Top-level interpreter shorthands
 --------------------------------